katharinalisalin/demo-bug-template/docs/bug-documentation/documentation-issue-report.md

 ### Title

-An excellent documentation issue title should be a short, one-sentence description of the issue and contain all relevant information and in particular keywords  – to simplify the search in the issue tracker.
+An excellent documentation issue title should be a short, one-sentence description of the issue and contain all relevant information and, in particular keywords  – to simplify the search in the issue tracker.

 | <!-- --> | Example  |